RafaelPereira94/anagram/README.md

 To execute the tests for both Kotlin and Java, use the following Maven command in your terminal or command prompt:

 mvn test

+## Future work that could be done:

+In our algorithm instead of using a `Map<Character, Integer>` we could use the guava data structure `Multiset<T>` that can be used to count the occurrences of elements in a collection.